tradle/bots/README.md

 # This may take a few seconds...
 # Enter a local path or a url of the provider logo:
 http://www.myiconfinder.com/uploads/iconsets/128-128-767de7a98f30bb81036e1829a50cfd06-float.png
+# enable a product (tradle.MortgageProduct is in the tradle/models repository)
+tradle-server$ enableproduct loans tradle.MortgageProduct
 # disable the Tradle server's in-house bot, which has its own complex agenda
 tradle-server$ silent loans
 # subscribe your bot's web server for webhooks